Matthew 7:2: Analysis

 This verse simply states that he who judges will himself be judged.
 If you impose standards upon others, those same standards will be applied to you.

 As Eduard Schweizer notes, this verse, if read literally, is a contradiction of the previous one.
 While the first says not to judge, this one established rules for judging.
-Ulrich Luz advances the explanation that this verse states that if you search to find faults with others, that God will then search to find fault with you, and since all humans are infinitely flawed you would then easily be condemned.
+Ulrich Luz claims that this verse states that if you search to find faults with others, that God will then search to find fault with you, and since all humans are infinitely flawed you would then easily be condemned.
 Thus even a small amount of judging by a person will bring a great punishment from God, and this verse essentially repeats the argument of the first against judging.
-More scholars simply believe that the condemnation of judging in Matthew 7:1 is far from absolute.
+Most scholars simply believe that the condemnation of judging in Matthew 7:1 is far from absolute.

 While, as in the previous verse, the wording seems to imply that God is the final judge, Fowler mentions other possibilities.
 This could be a teaching on healthy interpersonal relations, and the verse could be arguing that any who judges their fellows will themselves be judged by those around them.
 If you find fault with others, others will find fault with you.
 It could also refer to the danger of excessive internal criticism and self-consciousness.
 If you are constantly judging others, you will feel others are doing the same and will force yourself to try and meet their standards, in direct contrast to the condemnation of worry in the previous chapter.